bengfarrell/benfarrell-blog/content/blog/2005-12-26-sesame-street-interactive-cable-television.md

 title: "Sesame Street: Interactive Cable Television"
 date: "2005-12-26"
 categories:
+  - "portfolio"
-  - "portfolio-development"
+  - "development"
-  - "portfolio-flash"
+  - "flash"
-  - "portfolio-mobile"
+  - "mobile"
 ---

 This was quite the interesting project.
 I was only a little involved the first year, and the second year this project resurfaced I created a new game.
 And finally the 3rd year this project resurfaced, I managed the refresh and the new game that we added.